Wall St Week Ahead: Jobs data, election may overshadow earnings

-NEW YORK Earnings season may be only half over, but the focus on profits should subside this week as investors turn their attention to the coming election and Friday's jobs data - the last major economic indicator before the November 6 contest.
+NEW YORK Earnings season may be only half over, but the focus on profits should subside next week as investors turn their attention to the coming election and Friday's jobs report, the last major data release before the November 6 contest.

-More bellwether companies are set to report results in what will be another "peak week" of the earnings season.
-Such a flurry of numbers normally holds Wall Street's attention, and it can lead to market swings.
-But volume and volatility may be slight this week, with market participants opting to remain on the sidelines ahead of the jobs data and the election.
+More bellwether companies are scheduled to report results in what will be another "peak week" of the earnings season.
+Such a flurry of numbers normally holds Wall Street's attention and can lead to market swings.
+But volume and volatility may be slight next week, with market participants opting to remain on the sidelines ahead of the jobs data and the election.

 The U.S. government's October jobs report will give a snapshot of the current labor market.
 It could also give a bit of a lift to President Barack Obama, should it come out better than anticipated, or help Republican candidate Mitt Romney - if it is worse than forecast.

-The Standard & Poor's 500 Index fell 1.5 percent last week, largely because of a spate of earnings disappointments.
-The Dow Jones industrial average slid 1.8 percent last week, and the Nasdaq composite index dropped 0.6 percent.
+The Standard & Poor's 500 Index fell 1.5 percent this week, largely because of a spate of earnings disappointments.
+The Dow Jones industrial average slid 1.8 percent this week, and the Nasdaq composite index dropped 0.6 percent.

 Some investors cited the approaching election as a barrier to committing new capital to the market.